Lavinia-81/data-app/README.md

 https://lavinia-81.github.io/data-app/

-## Connecting a JavaScript application and Nodejs server to a Docker container with a MongoDB database and starting development.
+## Connecting a JavaScript application and Nodejs server to a Docker container with a MongoDB database.

 ## Overview
 This project demonstrates how to connect a JavaScript Front-End and a Nodejs server Back-End, running in a Docker container with a MongoDB database.